CMMC Compliance for Defense Contractors in Boston, MA

 Covers 17 practices aligned with FAR 52.204-21, applicable to contractors handling Federal Contract Information (FCI) but not CUI.
 Annual self-assessment is permitted at this level.

-Requires implementation of all 110 NIST SP 800-171 practices.
+Requires implementing all 110 NIST SP 800-171 practices.
 Most DIB contractors handling CUI fall here.
 A triennial assessment by a certified third-party assessment organization (C3PAO) is required for contracts involving critical national security information.

 Builds on Level 2 with additional practices drawn from NIST SP 800-172, targeting contractors whose systems face Advanced Persistent Threat (APT) activity.
 Government-led assessments are required at this level.